definite-d/FastB64/README.md

 # FastB64
-A small Python utility for transofrming files or text into Base64 codes.
+A small Python utility for transforming files or text into Base64 codes.